taylorplewe/vuecleanup/README.md

 I'm working on checking for more things like this. ↑

-Also lists all comments and TODOs in the file at a glance.
+Also lists all comments, TODOs and console.log's in the file at a glance.

 ### To-do
 - `x` button on each item in the extension's panel that saves that item to an ignore list